Today, I want to dive into a nuanced explanation of showing vs telling in writing. Want to know more? Read on!

 Telling your readers about characters or atmosphere in your work is taking away their agency, their participation in the story.
 Plus, it’s just plain lazy.
 Really good writing is hard work, and telling is an instant shortcut, but it doesn’t fly with me.
+Let’s take a look at a sneaky version of showing vs telling in writing that I’ve been noticing lately.

-There’s one type of telling that I’ve been noticing a lot of lately.
 It’s more subtle than the basic “Johnny felt sad” example of telling which you never, ever want to do.
 Let’s call this new type of telling…atmospheric telling.
 Here are some examples:

 “Well, I never!” he said, with an air of superiority.